billster45/ScienceCritAI/README.md

 ---

 ### [A Comprehensive Benchmark of Machine and Deep Learning Across Diverse Tabular Datasets](https://billster45.github.io/ScienceCritAI/ML_tabular_benchmark_summary_20250624_071431.html)
-**Why read this:** This paper is worth reading as it provides a comprehensive benchmark of machine learning and deep learning models across 111 diverse tabular datasets, revealing that traditional ML methods, particularly tree-based ensembles, generally outperform DL models.
-However, it also identifies specific scenarios where DL models excel, contributing a predictive model that accurately forecasts when DL will be advantageous, which can guide practitioners in selecting the appropriate modeling approach.
+**Why read this:** This paper is worth reading as it provides a comprehensive benchmark comparing machine learning and deep learning models across 111 diverse tabular datasets, revealing that traditional ML methods, particularly tree-based ensembles, generally outperform DL models.
+However, it also identifies specific scenarios where DL models excel, contributing a predictive model that accurately forecasts when DL will be advantageous, thus offering valuable insights for practitioners in the field.

 **Date:** 2025-06-24
 **Journal:** arXiv:arXiv:2408.14817v1